clirdlf/dlie_knowledge_graph/docs/src/posts/03_pdf_to_text.md

 ---

-The first step in building a knowledge graph for integral ecology is simple in concept — but tricky in practice:
+The first step in building a knowledge graph for integral ecology is simple in concept, but tricky in practice:

 > How do we get clean, usable **text** from messy, multilingual **PDF reports**?